eastsiberiadevelopment/PrivacyPolicy/index.md

-This Privacy Policy applies to East Siberia Development’s owned and operated games, websites and related services (“Service”)
+This Privacy Policy applies to East Siberia Development’s (OOO Sibir) owned and operated games, websites and related services (“Service”)

 This Privacy Policy explains: